 Remove the pan from the heat.
 Stir in the lime juice and season to taste with a bit of salt and pepper.

 Divide into serving bowls and garnish with lime wedges and fresh cilantro.

 My favourite side for this dish is easy Thai coconut rice.
-Regular rice makes a great side as well.
+Regular white rice makes a great side as well.

 - Serving Size: